 Monocultures are far more susceptible to insect pests and disease.
 By increasing the diversity of the garden, you are mimicking nature’s way of minimizing disease and pest attacks.
 Utilizing cucumber plant companions will not only lessen potential attack, but also shelter beneficial insects.

 Some plants that grow well with cucumbers, such as legumes, can also help enrich the soil.
-Legumes (such as peas, beans and clover) have root systems that colonize Rhizobium bacteria and absorb around 20% of the sugar the plants produce, which is then turned into nitrogen.
-Some of the nitrogen goes towards nurturing the legume, and some is released into the surrounding soil as the plant decomposes.
-The nitrogen is then available to any companion plants that are growing nearby.
+Legumes (such as peas, beans and clover) have root systems that colonize Rhizobium bacteria and fix atmospheric nitrogen, which is then turned into nitrates.
+Some of this goes towards nurturing the legume, and some is released into the surrounding soil as the plant decomposes and is available to any companion plants that are growing nearby.

 Plants That Grow Well with Cucumbers